oneananda/AWS_Operations/Learning/019 Amazon Kinesis/README.md

    - **Real-Time Data Analytics with SQL and Flink:**
      - Kinesis Data Analytics is built for real-time processing and analytics using **SQL** and **Apache Flink**.
 It supports complex stream processing using windowing, joins, aggregations, and more.
    - **Why Some Services Are Not Applicable**:
-     - Kinesis Data Analytics is focused on processing real-time data streams and doesn’t deal with video streams (as video requires special handling, codecs, and formats, which are better suited to Kinesis Video Streams).
+     - Kinesis Data Analytics is focused on processing real-time data streams and doesn't deal with video streams (as video requires special handling, codecs, and formats, which are better suited to Kinesis Video Streams).
      - It’s meant for text, logs, and event-driven data analytics, so services or platforms built around video (like media processing tools) are not relevant for this service.

 ### 4. **Kinesis Video Streams**